Am I eligible?

 What happens after I'm hired?

-We'll assist you with all aspects of the visa process.
-Shortly before you leave for the summer, there's a mandatory pre-departure orientation in Dublin to make sure that you are fully prepared.
+We will assist you with all aspects of the visa process as you will have to attend a mandatory Interview with the US Embassy to get your visa issued.
+Then shortly before you leave for the summer, there's a mandatory pre-departure orientation to make sure that you are fully prepared .
+This may be done online or in person, the details of this will be confirmed April/May 2021.

 When do I leave for camp?